 Rosemary (Rosmarinus officinalis)

 Rosemary is another great herb to plant in your house or garden!
-They are low-maintenance as they only need full sun and regular watering.
+They thrive in hot, dry climates since they require simply full light and regular irrigation.
 They also release a strong scent that will help fight mosquitoes, because they have rosmarinic acid and pinene and borneol.

 Additionally, you can always add a special flavor onto your vegetables and throw some rosemary into the oven with them!
-You will definitely not regret using this culinary herb!
+You will definitely not regret using this low maintenance plant!

 Sage

 If you plant sage in your garden, then you will always go back to it because of its amazing blue and purple flowers!
 It is so versatile that you could use it inside your house, as a culinary herb, and as a mosquito repellent.
-In fact, they contain cinole and camphor, which are great as repellents.
+These colorful flowers contain cinole and camphor, which are great as repellents.

 Scented Geraniums (Pelargonium sp.)